Azure/ADX-in-a-Day-Lab2/README.md

 #### Challenge 7, Task 5: Anomaly detection 🎓
 Anomaly detection lets you find outliers/anomalies in the data. <br>
-Let's find out any file size anomalies by summarizing the sum of file sizes in 5-minute intervals, using the 'logsRaw' table, filtered by INGESTOR_EXECUTER _Component_ only <br>
+Let's find out any file size anomalies by summarizing the sum of file sizes in 5-minute intervals <br>
 Can you spot red dots indicating outliers/anomalies i.e.,spikes in file size on the chart?

-Hint: Use series_decompose_anomalies to render anomaly chart<br>
+Hint: Use series_decompose_anomalies to render anomaly chart <br>
-Hint:
+Hint: Fill in the blanks to complete the query <br>
 ```
-logsRaw
+let TimeBuckets = 5m;
-| where Component == "INGESTOR_EXECUTER"
+ingestionLogs
-| extend fileSize=tolong(Properties.size)
+| extend Size = .....
-| make-series records_series=sum(fileSize) on Timestamp step 5min
+| make-series ...........
-| extend ActualUsage = ..............
+| extend anomaly = series_decompose_anomalies(.....,1)
-| render anomalychart with(anomalycolumns =ActualUsage, title="file size anomalies")
+| render........ with(anomalycolumns=anomaly, title='Ingestion Anomalies')
 ```

 Example result:<br>